Discover Card: History

-Global alliance
+In October 2025, merchants agreed to a $231.7 million settlement before a U.S. District Judge, as B & R Supermarket, Inc., et al v.
+Visa, Inc. et al, for costs imposed related to frauds involving counterfeit, lost, or stolen cards, with Discover agreeing to pay $12.2 million of the settlement.

+In May 2025, Capital One acquired Discover Financial in an all-stock deal worth $35.3 billion, making it the largest credit card issuer in the U.S.

+Card reciprocal agreements

 Starting around 2005, to increase acceptance around the world, Discover has formed several agreements with other payment networks internationally.
 This allows Discover cardholders to perform transactions while traveling abroad.
 Vice versa, cardholders of other countries may utilize their cards at U.S. merchants that accept Discover.
 Some major examples include: